-To meet these management needs, two action alternatives, as well as the No Action Alternative, will be evaluated in this draft EA.
-Alternatives evaluated include Alternative 1 - No Action (1975 Plan), Alternative 2 - Preferred, and Alternative 3 - Limited Development.
+To meet these management needs, two action alternatives, as well as the No Action Alternative, were developed throughout the Master Plan revision and are evaluated in this EA.
+Alternatives evaluated include Alternative 1 - No Action (1975 Plan), Alternative 2 - Selected, and Alternative 3 - Limited Development.
 Table 2-1 below depicts the land classification acreages and percentages of total fee land by alternative.
 Action alternatives are compared to the No Action, and the change in acreage and percentage for each land classification from the No Action is also relayed in Table 2-1.
 For a more detailed map analysis of the three alternatives evaluated, refer to the complete set of maps located in Appendix C. The land classifications established under each action alternative were developed to reflect historical, current, and future resource management objectives, with emphasis given to recreation and fish and wildlife management objectives.
 Public comments received and further analyzed in Appendix A were thoroughly considered and integrated as appropriate into the development of the action alternatives.

 In this EA development, the action alternatives are compared to the No Action Alternative in order to evaluate potential positive and negative effects on the natural and human environment based on the various fee land acreage classifications determined by each action alternative.
-All evaluated alternatives will be provided for public review during the draft Master Plan of the draft EA public comment period.
+All evaluated alternatives were provided for public review during the public comment period for the draft Master Plan.